DigitalNaut/DigitalNaut/README.md

 🔭 I’m currently working on a full stack project to manage reports from on-field operators meant to empower the administrative overhead with with semi-automated tools.

-🌱 I’m currently learning to integrate Sequelize with TypeScript in Express.
-I'm also learning multiplayer architecture in Unity on my spare time.
+🌱 I’m currently learning Remix Run with TypeScript.

 👯 I’m looking to collaborate on FOSS, particularly apps for everyday use like podcast managers and screen notation software with native integration.

 😄 Pronouns: Him/his

-😻 Fun fact: Cats are very social creatures!
-Having a pair has been a blessing to our household.

 ## Contact